U.S. Senate averts freight rail strike, but bid to include worker sick leave fails - NewsBreak

 U.S. Senate averts freight rail strike, but bid to include worker sick leave fails

 Transportation Secretary Pete Buttigieg and Democratic Sen. Pat Leahy of Vermont at the U.S. Capitol going into lunch with Senate Democrats prior to a vote on an agreement to end a looming rail strike on Dec.
 1, 2022.
-Photo by Ariana Figueroa/States Newsroom.
+Ariana Figueroa/States Newsroom

 WASHINGTON — The U.S. Senate on Thursday voted to codify an agreement the White House brokered between rail unions and freight companies in order to avoid a catastrophic rail strike, but fell short of enough votes to include paid sick leave for workers.